 SWP spends approximately £50m of public money every year and our contractors employ well over 500 people.
-The close working relationships we have with all partners also provide a platform for progress on areas of common concern even where they are not
+The close working relationships we have with all partners also provide a platform for progress on areas of common concern even where they are not within SWP's delegated responsibilities (e.g., dealing with fly tipping and recycling on the go).
+It is important that SWP looks beyond its delegated responsibilities to support the wider goals of all partners.

-What Why 8.1 8.2 Tackling waste on the go Tackling fly tipping Ongoing Ongoing Whilst street scene is a District Council responsibility, SWP wants to work with all partners to identify how we can learn from elsewhere to improve recycling on the go.
+r tile wider goals of all partilers.
+Wha nt .
+When Why 8.1 Tackling waste on the go Ongoing Whilst street scene is a District Council responsibility, SWP wants to work with all partners to identify how we can learn from elsewhere to improve recycling on the go.
 SWP are supporting District Council partners that are piloting recycling on the go and working with Chard Town Council similarly.
 This will form part of work as we transition to a Unitary authority.
-Whilst managing fly-tipping is a District Council responsibility, SWP wants to work with all partners to identify how we can learn from other parts of the country (e.g., Hertfordshire) to improve the way we tackle fly-tipping.
+8.2 Tackling fly tipping Ongoing Whilst managing fly-tipping is a District Council responsibility, SWP wants to work with all partners to identify how we can learn from other parts of the country (e.g., Hertfordshire) to improve the way we tackle fly-tipping.
 This will form part of work as we transition to a Unitary authority.
 8.3 Supporting local businesses and those far from the labour market Ongoing Ensuring we realise the social value commitments from Suez: 5% of collection contract spend retained in Somerset, with increasing proportion spent with SMEs, micro-businesses and third sector organisations 2 campaigns delivered each year to improve the capture of materials 2 work placements per year (16 in total) from 2022-23 onwards for young people, including NEETs and care leavers, 2 community payback scheme placements per year (16 in total) from 2022-23 onwards for low level offenders, Ensuring 5% of staff are in apprenticeships every year of the contract 8.4 Supporting our most vulnerable Ongoing In addition to training all collection staff to be dementia aware, SWP will seek to identify other ways in which we can support the wider agendas of our partner authorities - for example how we can more effectively use the eyes and ears of our staff on the ground to better support vulnerable residents and streamline this process. reports quarterly to the board on key projects, with SUEZ providing a social value report terly.